-Ministry of Environment on Twitter: Instead of condemning ‘Karni Sena violence’, Rahul Gandhi posting cheesy tweets
+Ministry of Environment’s Twitter gaffe: Instead of condemning ‘Karni Sena violence’, Rahul Gandhi posting cheesy tweets

-A tweet from the official handle of the Ministry of Environment, Forest & Climate Change slammed Congress president Rahul Gandhi for targetting the ruling Bharatiya Janata Party (BJP) after a school bus in Haryana’s Gurugram was attacked by a mob that was protesting the release of ‘Padmaavat’.
+A tweet from the official handle of the Ministry of Environment, Forest & Climate Change, which appears to have been done erroneously by an agency that handles the account, hit out at Congress president Rahul Gandhi for targetting the ruling Bharatiya Janata Party (BJP) after a school bus in Haryana’s Gurugram was attacked by a mob that was protesting the release of ‘Padmaavat’.

-The tweet, which was in reply to Twitter user ‘AccheDin’, read: “Not a single tweet from Cong president condemning Karni Sena violence, instead just a cheesy tweet like this one.”
+The tweet, which was in reply to Twitter user ‘@aAccheDin’, read: “Not a single tweet from Cong president condemning Karni Sena violence, instead just a cheesy tweet like this one.”

 On Wednesday, Rahul Gandhi attacked the BJP’s brand of politics and accused the, of setting them “country on fire”.